-How to measure weather metrics at your microclimate.
+How to capture weather-related readings and display those metrics for your microclimate.

-This display is from the Ambient Weather WS-5000 series after installation/configuration:
+This display above is from the Ambient Weather WS-5000 series after installation/configuration:

 (-) and (+) adjust values: Glossary